Linux containers on Android.

 QEMU loads the kernel

-Custom Linux 6.6.87 + initramfs extracted from APK assets on first launch.
+Custom Linux 7.0.10 + a tiny initramfs and an Alpine squashfs are extracted from APK assets on first launch.

 2